 The purpose of a visa stamp is to gain entry into the U.S. Visa stamps can only be obtained or renewed outside of the U.S. Once you are in the U.S., you only need to obtain a visa if you leave the U.S. and the current visa in your passport has expired or the visa stamp in your passport is from a previous status (i.e. F-1 or J-1).
 There is no abbreviated process for individuals who apply for a “renewal” visa.
 You will need to apply for a visa while abroad if: 1) You do not currently hold a visa stamp in H-1B category (H-4 for dependents); 2) you do not have at least one entry remaining (if your visa indicates “M”, you are valid for multiple entries); and 3) the expiration date on the visa stamp has expired.
 If you are a Canadian citizen, you do not need a visa to come into the U.S.

-H-1B workers and H-4 dependents may reenter the U.S. from Canada or Mexico after a visit of less than 30 days by presenting (1) a valid passport containing a U.S. entry visa (even if the category of that visa is not H-1B, and even if the visa has expired), (2) a valid electronic I-94 record or paper I-94 card, (3) a Form I-797 Approval Notice, and (4) a travel letter from OIA.
+H-1B workers and H-4 dependents may reenter the U.S. from Canada or Mexico after a visit of less than 30 days by presenting (1) a valid passport containing a U.S. entry visa (even if the category of that visa is not H-1B, and even if the visa has expired), (2) a valid electronic I-94 record or paper I-94 card, and (3) a Form I-797 Approval Notice.
 Depending on your nationality, you and/or your H-4 dependents may need a Canadian or Mexican visa stamp to enter either of those countries.
 It is important to note that an H-1B status holder and their dependents cannot travel to the Caribbean Islands using the automatic visa revalidation program.

 By law, the University must withhold state and federal income tax from your salary unless you qualify for exemption under a treaty between your home country and the U.S. The University must also deduct U.S. Social Security taxes from your salary.
 The U.S. Internal Revenue Service usually considers H-1B workers "Resident Aliens for Tax Purposes," which means that your U.S. tax liability includes your income worldwide.
 Contact the Financial Services office for details or clarification via firstname.lastname@example.org